 - Keep the path between L1, D1, and C2 extremely short.
-Parasitic trace inductance in series with D1 and C2 will increase noise and ringing. - The feedback components R1, R2 and CF must be kept close to the FB pin of U1 to prevent noise injection on the FB pin trace. - If internal ground planes are available (recommended) use vias to connect directly to ground at pin 2 of U1, as well as the negative sides of capacitors C1 and C2.
+Parasitic trace inductance in series with D1 and C2 will increase noise and ringing. - The feedback components R1, R2 and CF must be kept close to the FB pin of the LM27313 to prevent noise injection on the high impedance FB pin.

+If internal ground planes are available (recommended) use vias to connect directly to the LM27313 ground at device pin 2, as well as the negative sides of capacitors C1 and C2.